-The ideal way to find a good estate planning attorney is through a referral.
+The most ideal way to hire a good estate planning attorney is through a referral.
 Ask your friends, colleagues, accountant or financial advisor for a referral to someone they have worked with in the past.
 By talking with friends and colleagues, you can gain a lot of information about the lawyers in your community.
 If you cannot get a referral, call your county bar association.
 Most bar associations keep a list of attorneys who are accepting new clients in particular practice areas.

-A personal referral is a much better way of finding a lawyer than relying on ads.
+Be realistic about how much an estate plan will cost.
+A thorough estate plan is going to cost money, especially if you want to use a complex tax strategy, own a significant amount of property or have a complicated personal situation.
 There is a great deal of work involved in drafting an effective estate plan and the fee quotes you receive are likely to reflect that.
 If you receive a fee quote you think is high, obtain quotes from a few other attorneys in your community.
-By getting more than one quote, you can get a better understanding of the market rates in your area.
+By getting more than one quote, you can find out the market rates in your area.
 Also, be aware that rates charged by different law firms can vary dramatically.
 Some law firms are geared toward representing companies, executives, and wealthier clients.
 Other law firms are focused on representing individuals and small business owners.
 If you have a relatively small estate, look for an attorney whose firm specializes in representing individuals rather than large companies.